Introducing Czech Republic

 Best time to visit

 A good time to visit the Czech Republic is in May or September, when the weather is mild and Prague is not too crowded.
-For those who don't mind travelling during peak season, the country is wonderfully warm in July and August and this is the peak tourism season.
-Although a little chillier, April and October are also good months to visit the Czech Republic, as they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
+For those who don't mind travelling during peak season, the country is wonderfully warm in July and August.
+April and October are also good months to visit the Czech Republic.
+Although a little chillier, they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
 Read more about the Czech Republic's Climate and Weather.